alessandro-gentilini/knuth-interview-2006/README.md

 absorb stuff, and take tests and you know, get 100% on the tests if I could, without really sitting back and taking a look at finer things in life, or something like this.
-I was a, I was a dutiful child who said, okay, you’re supposed to go to school Don, so I went to school, and you’re supposed to learn, so I learned, and I had fun on the side with some of these writing projects, but I really wouldn’t read a book unless it was assigned to me.
+I was a, I was a dutiful child who said, okay, you're supposed to go to school Don, so I went to school, and you're supposed to learn, so I learned, and I had fun on the side with some of these writing projects, but I really wouldn't read a book unless it was assigned to me.

-Sometimes I would read, I remember, I’m a very slow reader, and I remember *Bleak House*, by Charles Dickens, with 60, 70 chapters, and I, it took me so long to read it that I had to use it for two book reports instead of one, and I didn’t; so it wasn’t until I was in my 30s before I actually found some of the great literature of the world and read it for my own pleasure.
+Sometimes I would read, I remember, I'm a very slow reader, and I remember *Bleak House*, by Charles Dickens, with 60, 70 chapters, and I, it took me so long to read it that I had to use it for two book reports instead of one, and I didn't; so it wasn't until I was in my 30s before I actually found some of the great literature of the world and read it for my own pleasure.

 In high
-school, well I guess I was a fairly successful machine, because they said that my, okay, in those days they didn’t give just letter grades, like A, B, C, but they gave a number grade, and based on you know, when you took an exam, they would average these scores, and they would grade your homework and it was all based on a zero to 100 system, and they said that my average which was more than 97.5 was a record for the school that hadn’t been achieved before, so I was pretty much a nerd of nerds at that time.
+school, well I guess I was a fairly successful machine, because they said that my, okay, in those days they didn't give just letter grades, like A, B, C, but they gave a number grade, and based on you know, when you took an exam, they would average these scores, and they would grade your homework and it was all based on a zero to 100 system, and they said that my average which was more than 97.5 was a record for the school that hadn't been achieved before, so I was pretty much a nerd of nerds at that time.

 [7 - My sense of humor](http://webofstories.com/play/17066)